sambaiz/cdkbot/README.md

 ## Configurations

-Put `cdkbot.yml` on the repository root.
+Put `cdkbot.yml` at the repository root.

 ```
 cdkRoot: . # CDK directory path from repository root.